 In the past, I’ve tackled a lot of aspects of negotiation, but I haven’t really blogged about the basics of the whole negotiation process before.
 It’s probably about time.

-Many of us grew up during a time when negotiation was seen as largely a win-lose prospect.
+Many of us remember a time when negotiation was seen as largely a win-lose prospect.
 It was adversarial, with the ultimate goal to get as much as you can for as little as you can, without thought for the other side.
 In many circumstances, we still see negotiation that way.
 We’re not going to offer more for a house that we have to, just because we know the seller is under financial duress.
 No, we’ll offer even less, hoping for the bargain of a lifetime.
 We don’t care about being equitable or playing nice when we buy cars.

 While I’m not a person to advocate being an adversarial jerk when you negotiate for anything, in sponsorship it is a particularly bad idea.
 Why?
 Because unlike buying a house or a car, after you’ve done the sponsorship deal, you still have to work with that partner to make the sponsorship happen.
 Is that really how you want to start a relationship that could well span years?
 No, you really don’t, because a sponsor’s ultimate goal is to get the best possible result for the brand, and the sponsee’s ultimate goal is to have a sponsor that adds value to the marketing plan, advocates sponsorship of their properties to others, and renews, and neither of those thing can be achieved without the cooperation and support of your partner.